It Doesn’t Look Like Trump Can Pardon Himself for Wrongdoing Connected to Capitol Chaos

 The Department of Justice has a policy not to prosecute sitting presidents; until Trump, the DOJ policy plus the broad legal assumption that presidents are off-limits was enough to staunch any suggestion of presidential prosecution even during the hottest of political climates.

 Certainly, it is possible that the DOJ could choose to prosecute President Trump in the next twelve days, but it isn’t very likely.
 Criminal prosecutions, if any, will almost surely come after Trump leaves office.
-Therefore, any Trump pardon would need to be issued by (1) President Joe Biden (after he takes office); (2) President Mike Pence (assuming Trump is impeached, convicted, expelled from office, and succeeded by the Vice President before Jan.
+Therefore, any Trump pardon would need to be issued by (1) President Joe Biden (after he takes office); (2) President Mike Pence (in the event that Trump is impeached, convicted, expelled from office or resigns and is succeeded by the Vice President before Jan.
 20th); or (3) himself, while he is still president, but before criminal charges are brought.

 Scenario (1) seems highly unlikely.
 Even if Biden were to pardon Trump, the timing could prove problematic as I will discuss next.